ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 ### Actions

 See the example below to learn how to create an action button which removes the article in the table.
-The table component is wrapped into the remove article form.
+The table component has to be wrapped into the remove article form.

-Adding the `ibexa-toggle-btn-state` CSS class to the form with `data-toggle-button-id` data-form attribute causes that button with `#article_remove_remove` id is enabled whenever any chceckbox is selected.
+Adding the `ibexa-toggle-btn-state` CSS class to the form with `data-toggle-button-id` data-attribute causes that button with `#article_remove_remove` id is enabled whenever any chceckbox is selected.

-This is a built-in mechanism, the system renders the button (disabled by default) and passes it under the `action` parameter.
+This is a built-in mechanism, you have to tell the system to render the button, make it disabled by default.
+Next, pass it under the `action` parameter to the table headline.

 Action buttons are rendered on the right side of the table headline (do not confuse it with the table header).
+You can also specify the table headline element with table title above it.

-You can set headline title using the `results_headline` macro, and generate different headlines based on three parameters:
+You can set headline title using the `results_headline` macro, and generate different headlines based on parameters:

 - `count` - of all results, not only displayed on the first page
 - `has_filters` - when using filters